esemkej/fh6-sniper/README.md

 1. **Setup:**

    * Ensure your auction house window is open and focused on the auction house screen.
-   * Lock your FPS to a stable value and toggle fullscreen off if using a non-16:9 resolution.
+   * Lock your FPS to a stable value.

 2. **Run the EXE:**